Our Specialists

 Consultant Cardiologist

-Dr Siang Yong Soh graduated from University of Melbourne.
-He completed his specialist training at The Alfred Hospital, Melbourne (Acute and General Medicine) in 2015 and Canberra Hospital/Calvary Public Hospital (Cardiology) in 2018.
+Dr Siang Yong Soh graduated from the University of Melbourne.
+He completed specialist training in Acute and General Medicine at The Alfred Hospital in Melbourne in 2015, followed by Cardiology training at Canberra Hospital and Calvary Public Hospital in 2018.

-Dr Soh is a general cardiologist who looks after a whole range of cardiovascular related issues including coronary artery disease, heart failure, valve disease, heart rhythm issues, hypertension, pulmonary hypertension, hypercholesterolaemia and a range of inherited cardiac conditions.
-He has close working relationships with some of the top subspecialists within ACT and NSW.
+Dr Soh is a general cardiologist who treats a broad range of cardiovascular conditions, including coronary artery disease, heart failure, valvular heart disease, heart rhythm disorders, hypertension, pulmonary hypertension, hypercholesterolaemia, and inherited cardiac conditions.
+He has a particular interest in echocardiography, including stress echocardiography and transoesophageal echocardiography, as well as cardiac assessment prior to commencing ADHD medications.

 Dr. Ata Doost